Close

 Peak Processing Periods

-December-February experiences 25% longer processing times due to summer tourism.
+December-February experiences longer processing times due to summer tourism.
 Plan applications 4-6 weeks ahead during peak season.
 March-November offers faster standard processing.
+The best time to apply for your Uruguay visa is 1-2 months before your travel date.

 05